scala/scala-lang/blog/_posts/2026-03-XX-scoverage.md

 <!-- more -->

-## Enabling Coverage on the Compiler Test Suite
+## Enabling coverage on the compiler test suite

 The first step was mapping out the current failures of Scoverage in interaction with other language features.
 The strategy for that was to enable Scoverage on the existing compiler test suite.
 This means, in addition to the usual CI run of the tests that we do for each new PR, now we run the same tests again, but with Scoverage enabled.